 Dollywood’s Cinnamon Bread Recipe is one of those recipes that is fun to make with your kids and/or grandkids.
 My first trip to Dollywood was when i was six years old, and I’ve been almost every year since then.
 Although there are many delicious dishes to eat inside the park, cinnamon bread is a treat that I always go back for each year.
 If you’ve ever been to Dollywood, you’ve probably already had this delicious and doughy dessert.
 Situated inside the Old Mill, park guests line up to enjoy this delicious treat.
 Living in East Tennessee, I’m lucky enough to only be 30 minutes away from this Southern haven.
 However, if you can’t be there in person, this cinnamon bread recipe will give you an idea of what Dollywood is like.
 By using frozen bread dough, you cut back on preparation (and dirty dishes) needed to make this delicious dessert.
 Dollywood’s Cinnamon Bread Recipe is great for family gatherings, picnics, or if you just want some comfort for that sweet tooth.
-However, if you want the true Dollywood experience, share it outside with your family and friends.
 If you don’t want to share, well I’m not here to judge.
 Stay fabulous!

 dollywood’s famous cinnamon bread recipe

 - ½ cup sugar

 - 1½ tbsp cinnamon